hellmarbecker/blog/_drafts/2021-12-11-semi-structured-data-in-apache-druid-loading-hn-comments.markdown

 ## Flexible schemas!

 Because the data is semi-structured, we want to be able to [pick up any new or changed fields as they occur](/2021/08/13/experiments-with-schema-evolution-in-apache-druid/).
 This is called [schemaless ingestion](https://druid.apache.org/docs/latest/ingestion/ingestion-spec.html#inclusions-and-exclusions) in Druid and it is the most flexible way to handle semi-structured data.
-You can flexibly ingest any new fields, and they will be auromatically indexed too!
+You can flexibly ingest any new fields, and they will be automatically indexed too!

 In order to achieve this, in the `Configure schema` screen, switch the `Explicitly specify dimension list` toggle to the off position: